At Hiltner Trial Lawyers, DUIs are one of the most common charges that we’re asked to defend our clients against.

 - You are “under the influence” of alcohol, drugs, or a combination of both

-How long your license is suspended will vary depending on how intoxicated you were and whether this is your first offense or not.
+- License-Related Consequences: Your driver’s license could be suspended or revoked.
+How long your license is suspended will vary depending on how intoxicated you were and whether it’s a first or repeat offense.

 If your BAC was over .17, the OVI is considered “high level,” and jail time for these offenses could be doubled.